js567/3d-camera-project/README.md

 a GIF was long.
 The photos had to be developed and scanned, and then processed to line up the photos around a single point, such as the nose of the person in the foreground.
 Film also is not as accessible and inexpensive as it used to be.

-Hence, the digital replica of this camera was conceived.
+Hence, a digital replica of this camera was conceived.

 ### Setup